outrunnl/dbcollect/SECURITY.md

 For exact details on what data is collected, check the following files/packages:

 1. syscollect.py (OS and SAR data)
+2. config.py (list of OS commands to run on each OS to collect system info)
-2. genawr.sql (AWR reports) or gensp.sql (Statspack reports)
+3. awr_report.sql (AWR reports) or sp_report.sql (Statspack reports)
-3. database.sql, instance.sql, dbinfo.sql, pdbinfo.sql (Additional database information)
+4. database.sql, instance.sql, dbinfo.sql, pdbinfo.sql (Additional database information)

 ## Database / instance detection